Princess Maria Carolina of Bourbon-Two Sicilies (born 2003)

-Princess Maria Carolina of Bourbon-Two Sicilies, Duchess of Calabria, Duchess of Palermo (Italian: Maria Carolina di Borbone delle Due Sicilie; born 23 June 2003) is an Italian socialite, model, and social media influencer.
+Princess Maria Carolina of Bourbon-Two Sicilies, Duchess of Calabria and Palermo (Italian: Maria Carolina di Borbone delle Due Sicilie; born 23 June 2003) is an Italian socialite, model, and social media influencer.
 She is the eldest daughter and heiress of Prince Carlo, Duke of Castro, the disputed head of the House of Bourbon-Two Sicilies.

-Early life, family, and education
+Early life and education

 Maria Carolina was born in Rome on 23 June 2003 to Camilla Crociani, an Italian socialite and heiress, and Prince Carlo of Bourbon-Two Sicilies, Duke of Castro, the disputed head of the House of Bourbon-Two Sicilies.
-Her maternal grandmother is the actress Edy Vessel, Countess Vitalini.
+Her maternal grandmother is the actress Edy Vessel.
 Her paternal grandfather was Prince Ferdinand, Duke of Castro.
 She is the older sister of Princess Maria Chiara.
+Her paternal aunt is Princess Béatrice of Bourbon-Two Sicilies.
+She is a first cousin of Jean-Christophe, Prince Napoléon.
+Maria Carolina was baptized in the Palatine Chapel of the Royal Palace of Caserta.
+Her godfather is Prince Laurent of Belgium, younger brother of King Philippe of Belgium.

-She grew up between Paris, Monte Carlo, and Rome.
-Maria Carolina was homeschooled, following the International Cambridge Educational System and regulations set in place by the National Centre for Distance Education, supervised by the Department of Education of Monaco.
-She went on to study at the International University of Monaco, Harvard University, and the Istituto Marangoni.
+Maria Carolina grew up between Paris, Monte Carlo, and Rome.
+She was homeschooled, following the International Cambridge Educational System and regulations set in place by the National Centre for Distance Education, supervised by the Department of Education of Monaco.
+She went on to study at the International University of Monaco and the Istituto Marangoni.
+She has also taken online courses by Harvard University.